Panama Canal Gatun Locks aerial view

 UPSC 2021

-Questions on chokepoints and their strategic significance frequently appear in GS-2 and GS-3 mains.
+Questions on chokepoints and their strategic significance appear frequently in GS-2 and GS-3 mains.
 Panama Canal as a case study for infrastructure vulnerability.

 UPSC 2023